-The most disappointing thing in this world is a piece of cornbread that’s golden and gorgeous on the outside but is dry and crumbly on the inside.
+The most disappointing thing in this world is a piece of cornbread that’s golden and gorgeous on the outside but dry and crumbly on the inside.
 The buttermilk in this recipe does wonders in keeping a moist and tender crumb but the golden rule to remember is to mix the cornbread batter sparingly.
 Please do not beat it to death!
-Once the wet is added to the dry ingredients, stir the mixture until just combined.
-A few lumps here and there would be fine. 🙂
+Once the wet ingredients are added to the dry, stir the mixture until just combined.
+A few lumps here and there would be fine.

 - 1-1/4 cups flour

 - 1/4 cup sugar